 Trends are constantly changing and fading away whereas others will persist and continue to redefine the path for the design world, to meet the needs of modern viewers/consumers.
 For the most part, design can be full of surprises, and taking risks is key to bringing new trends alive.

-Understanding how styles change and evolve allows us as designers to keep our work fresh and we hope to see some more of these trends pick up during the course of 2021, and leave the chaos of 2020 behind us.
+Understanding how styles change and evolve allows us as designers to keep our work fresh and we hope to see some more of these trends pick up during the course of 2023.